scylladb/scylladb-web-install/README.md

 Please note that before we merge your pull request, you must validate your changes locally by running the script and in addition, it must pass all the internal [CI Tests](.github/workflows/test.yml).

+## License
+This project is distributed under the Apache 2.0 license.
+For more details, see the [LICENSE](LICENSE) file.